a1inani/a1inani.github.io/index.md

 <img src="/img/equip.png" style="width: 115px;" /> | EQUIP Lusaka, Zambia | 2020 | Application Developer

-- Assisted in developing the Project SEARCH application on the Androidplatform.
+- Assisted in developing the Project SEARCH application on the Android platform.
 - Worked closely with personnel in Boston to analyse data, interpret analysis, and incorporate changes into the app.
 - Worked with Dimagi to ensure smooth integration between the CommCare and SEARCH applications.

 <img src="/img/unza.svg" style="height: 80px;" /> | University of Zambia | 2017 | Part-time Tutor

 - Provided support during the laboratory sessions of the Electronics course.
-- Assisted in the supervision of a few undergraduate capstone projects
+- Assisted in the supervision of a few undergraduate capstone projects.

 ## Education